BeAPI/composer-make-stable/README.md

 # How ?

 ## 1 - Add to Composer

-- Make `composer require "bea/composer/make-stable": "dev-master" --dev`.
+Run `composer require "beapi/composer-make-stable": "dev-master" --dev`.

 ## 2 - Run command
 Then you can simply launch `composer make-stable` !